viasna on patreon

 And this is not just because you speak Belarusian there.
 It's just a tense situation there because of the terrible conditions and the fact that there's little space and it's the same thing every day."

-"It's so cold that you could die."
+"It's so cold that you can die"

 Mikalai says the conditions in the prisoners' cell-type facility (PKT) are terrible.

 "No sunlight enters the cell.
 In winter it is very cold because the window is open.
 It is so cold that you can die.
-If you squat, it takes an hour to warm up.

 There are no mattresses in the SHIZO cells.
-Some sleep on an iron bed, others on a wooden board.
+Some sleep on an iron bed, others sleep on a wooden board.

-The CCP used to take me down these corridors to beat me up.
+They used to take me down these corridors to beat me up.
 All in all, there are single cells, and there are cells for four and six people."

 "In the colonies there is very hard work that political prisoners are forced to do.
 Political prisoners do only hard work, they are not given light work.
 For example, we carry logs, boards.
 Some of them dismantle metal, and it gets so bad that their skin peels off.
 We also made some boxes, but we don't know what they are for.
 We made some uniforms for the Russian army.
 But I don't know exactly where they went.

 There's also this cultural and correctional work all the time.
 They do propaganda there.
 All the time "war", "Soviet times", posters with "sickle and hammer" everywhere.
-You just get poisoned by the USSR and this war".
+You just get poisoned by the USSR and that war".

 What saved in detention